-- The applicant is unable to work at substantial gainful activity level because of their medical condition or defined disability
+- The applicant is unable to work at substantial gainful activity level because of their medical condition or defined disability;

 - The disability is a long-term disability lasting or expected to last one year or more, is a permanent disability, or is a disability that is likely to result in death.

 If the applicant’s condition prevents them from doing the work they did before, but they can do other work, [they] may not have a qualifying disability.
-There are narrow exceptions to this rule, based primarily on age, and an experienced disability attorney can help you understand whether an exception applies in your case as well as evidence needed to support your claim.
+However, there are narrow exceptions to this rule, based primarily on age, and an experienced disability attorney can help you understand whether an exception applies in your case as well as evidence needed to support your claim.

 The Conflict Between Michigan Unemployment Benefits and Michigan SSDI